zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 With this, you can now ship the model with the pre-processing and post-processing code to run within the deployment environment.

-We showcased how to deploy custom codes with a model during our community meetup on 24th August 2022 👇
+We showcased how to deploy custom code with a model during our community meetup on 24th August 2022
 <iframe width="560" height="315" src="https://www.youtube.com/embed/yrvO_fmE520" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Run the example [here](https://github.com/zenml-io/zenml/tree/main/examples/custom_code_deployment).